johnfitzpatrick/kongpose/jhnftz-setup-instructions.md

 "
 ```

-# SHould see something like this
+# Should see something like this

 ```
 tail -6 /etc/hosts
 54.175.115.117 manager.kong.lan